In November 2013, following a three-month market-wide consultation, the LME launched a warehouse reform package with twelve key elements.

 1. Linked Load-In / Load-Out Rule (LILO)

-Following a consultation with LME-listed warehouses and other interested parties, the decay factor under the LILO rule will be increased from 0.5x to1.0x with effect from 1 August 2015 to coincide with the start of the Third Calculation Period under LILO.
+From 1 August 2015, the decay factor under the LILO rule will be increased from 0.5x to1.0x to coincide with the start of the Third Calculation Period under LILO.
 This adjustment in the decay factor will, broadly, increase the rate at which queues will fall at affected warehouses, provided such warehouses continue to load in metal.

 2. Separate steel load-out rate